jvde-github/AIS-catcher-docs/docs/installation/ubuntu-debian.md

 If `curl` is not available on your device, install it with `sudo apt install curl`.

-!!! warning "Coming from a manual install?"
+!!! warning "Upgrading an existing install?"
-    Settings from manual mode (`/etc/AIS-catcher/config.json` and `config.cmd`) are **not** converted to managed mode.
-Back up these files before installing and re-enter your settings via the setup wizard.
+    Switching from manual mode to managed mode starts with fresh settings: your existing configuration (`/etc/AIS-catcher/config.json` and `config.cmd`) is **not** carried over.
+The files themselves are left untouched, so you can refer to them when re-entering your settings via the setup wizard.
+Re-running the installer on an existing **managed** installation is just an update — your settings are kept.

 </div>